qorix-group/baselibs/score/utils/design/README.md

 Helper to calculate string hash.

-## TimeConversion

-Different functions for time conversion not available in the standard library.

 ## ScopedOperation

 Is a small helper class that follows the ideas of https://en.cppreference.com/w/cpp/experimental/scope_exit where you